 Price: £280 - £550

 This romantic one bedroom barn conversion near Barmouth commands stunning sea views over the Cambrian bay coastline.
-A private patio and garden provides the perfect platform from which to enjoy the surrounding countryside while a tastefully furnished interior affords all the convenience of a modern holiday cottage.
+A private patio and garden with a wood buring hot tub provides the perfect platform from which to enjoy the surrounding countryside while a tastefully furnished interior affords all the convenience of a modern holiday cottage.